 |Fluorescence Image, channel 1||Fluorescence Image, channel 2||Fluorescence Image, channel 3|

-In order to ensure uniform performance of the automated image processing across a range of input resolutions, the input image is downsampled to be no larger than 2000 pixels in either dimension.
-Space Ranger's automatic processing will not perform well on images smaller than 2000 pixels in each dimension.
-Note that downsampling does not impact visualization in Loupe Browser, which uses the full resolution input image.
+Space Ranger requires images that are at least 2000 pixels in either dimension.
+In order to ensure uniform performance of the image processing in Space Ranger across a range of input resolutions, the input image is downsampled to be no larger than 2000 pixels in either dimension.
+Space Ranger's automatic processing will not perform well on smaller images and they are explicitly rejected from processing.
+Note that any downsampling performed internally in Space Ranger does not impact visualization in Loupe Browser, which always uses the full resolution input image.